microsoft/agogosml/docs/DEVELOPER_GUIDE.rst

 Developer Guide
 ===============

+This guide is for those that wish to develop on Agogosml.
 We love pull requests from everyone.
 By participating in this project, you agree to abide by the `Microsoft Open Source Code of Conduct <https://opensource.microsoft.com/codeofconduct/>`__

 Setting up the Agogosml Library for Development